-A one credit course will be offered in the fall of 2022.
+A one credit course will be offered in through the Twin Cities Campus, called "Alcohol and College Life" starting in the fall of 2022.
 Check back for more information.

 NEW during social distancing: Young People's AA Virtual Meeting, Friday nights at 7:30.
 Stay tuned for more information.

-BASICS – One on one meeting with the Drug and Alcohol Educator, Lauretta Perry: [email protected]
+BASICS – One on one meeting with Lauretta Perry: [email protected]

 AA meetings – Held weekly on campus during the academic year.
 Contact the Kirby Info Desk for current locations and times (218) 726-7163